Answers to common ABLE questions, Information to help you get ABLE ready

 For more information, visit Qualified Disability Expense Fundamentals and Social Security’s Updated ABLE Guidance: A Deeper Dive.

-No. The FAFSA application instructions specify that 529 ABLE accounts are excluded as investments or savings.
+No. The FAFSA application instructions specify that 529 ABLE account savings and investments are excluded as a resource.
+For more information, visit the FAFSA website.

 Eligibility